-Presidential Decree No 167/20, of June 15, 2020, created the “ Single Investment Window ” (Janela Única de Investimento, or JUI), which is aimed at simplifying the contact between the investor and all the public entities involved in the approval of foreign investment projects.
+Presidential Decree No 167/20, of June 15, 2020, created the “ ” (Janela Única de Investimento, or JUI), which is aimed at simplifying the contact between the investor and all the public entities involved in the approval of foreign investment projects.

 To incorporate a company, investors must obtain a certificate of availability of the corporate name from the Ministry of Justice and Human Rights; deposit share capital and show proof of deposit to a notary; submit a draft incorporation deed, articles of association, and shareholder documents.
 The company must then register with the Commercial Registrar to register the company’s incorporation in the Angola’s Official Gazette (Diário da República).

 Despite efforts to reduce the bureaucracy related to incorporating a business, it still takes around 30 days to incorporate.
-The business then must register with Tax Authority , the National Institute for Statistics , and the National Institute for Social Security .
+The business then must register with , the , and the .
 The business can then initiate licensing procedures.

 The Angolan government does not promote or incentivize outward investment, nor does it restrict Angolans from investing abroad.
 Investors are free to invest in any foreign jurisdiction.

 Domestic investors often prefer to invest in Portuguese-speaking countries, with few investing in neighboring countries in Sub-Saharan Africa.
 The bulk of investment is in real estate, fashion, fashion accessories, and domestic goods.

 Due to foreign exchange constraints, there has been very limited investment abroad by domestic investors.